atom/atom/docs/creating-a-package.md

 ```

 To specify the configuration, we use [json schema][json-schema] which allows you
-to specify your value, the type it should be, etc.
+to indicate the type your value should be, its default, etc.

 See the [Config API Docs](https://atom.io/docs/api/latest/Config) for more
 details specifying your configuration.